Cngo2019/ITIS_6177_Final_Project/README.md

 # API Endpoints Overview

-This server provides two endpoints for image processing - one that describes an image and another endpoint that simply removes the background of an image.
+This server provides two endpoints for image processing - one that describes an image and another endpoint that extracts the sentences/words from an image.

 ---